 Report data is stored in the following way:

-Working storage in the browser As a user is editing a report, the contents written in the input fields will be temporarilly stored in the user’s local browser.
+As a user is editing a report, the contents written in the input fields will be temporarily stored in the user’s local browser.
 This means that if a report is closed and then re-opened by the same user, the contents written in the input fields will still be there.
 However, another user opening the same report will not see and content in the input fields.
 If the local browser data of the user is deleted (f.ex. due to an upgrade), the written report content will also be deleted.
-It is therefore advised to properly save a report before closing it.
+It is therefore advised to always properly save a report before closing it.